Definition of Average Collection Period

 - Average Net Receivables = $20,530

-Since the Company has not provided the amount of credit sales, we can consider the net sales to calculate the days of the collection period.
+Since the Company has not provided the number of credit sales, we can consider the net sales to calculate the collection period days.

 Average Collection Period = Days in Period * Average Accounts Receivables / Average Credit Sales Per Day